 The attending physician making the initial determination of incapacity must have additional credentials in some situations (PHL § 2994-c(3)(c)):

-- If the patient lacks capacity due to mental retardation or developmental disability, the attending physician (or another professional making an independent determination) must be employed by a school named in section 13.17 of the mental hygiene law, or have been employed for a minimum of two years to render care and service in a facility operated or licensed by OPWDD, or have been approved by the commissioner of OPWDD under regulations requiring specialized training or three years experience in treating developmental disabilities
+- If the patient lacks capacity due to mental retardation or developmental disability, the attending physician (or another professional making an independent determination) must be employed by a Developmental Disabilities Service Office (DDSO) named in section 13.17 of the mental hygiene law, or have been employed for a minimum of two years to render care and service in a facility operated or licensed by OPWDD, or have been approved by the commissioner of OPWDD under regulations requiring specialized training or three years experience in treating developmental disabilities.

 Once a determination of incapacity has been made, the facility must give notice as follows (PHL § 2994-c(4)):